KirillOsenkov/ContentSync/README.md

                                                               [-whatif] [-q]
                                                               [-h]

-    Copy/mirror/sync the destination folder to look exactly like source folder.
+    Copy/mirror/sync the destination folder to look exactly like the source.
+    Only modifies the destination folder, never touches the source folder.
-    Copies missing files, deletes files from destination that are not in source, overwrites files in destination that have different contents than in source.
+    Copies missing files from source to destination.
+Overwrites files in destination that have different contents than in source.
+Deletes files from destination that are not in source.

     Doesn't take into account file and date timestamps, works off content only.

     -c       Copy files from source that don't exist in destination (left-only).